What is Rideshare? How Ride-sharing Works [Detailed Analysis]

 Traditionally, rideshare was a term used by car drivers or owners who used to give a paid lift to someone heading in the same direction in a bid to subsidize the cost trip.

 But, today, thanks to ridesharing companies such as Uber and Lyft, rideshare is treated as a separate service, where a driver offers transportation service to multiple riders at the same time.
-There is usually a middleman (companies like Uber) that offer an app for riders and drivers to find and connect with each other in order to avail/offer ridesharing or ride-hailing services.
+There is usually a middleman that offers an app for riders and drivers to find and connect with each other in order to avail these ride-hail services.

 How is ridesharing different from ride-hailing?